 Scholarly Commons Citation

 Langevoort, Donald C., "Federalism in Corporate/Securities Law: Reflections on Delaware, California, and State Regulation of Insider Trading" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 530.
+530.